tiny-pilot/style-guides/README.md

 * Error messages don't have prefixes like "ERROR:" or "WARNING:".
 * Use sentence casing to capitalize error messages.
 * Omit trailing punctuation on error messages.
-* Avoid printing the help text on every error.
+* Avoid printing the help text when an error occurs.
-  * Instead, provide a short helpful error message and instruct users to use the command-line `--help` flag for more information.
+  * For input errors, provide a short helpful error message and instruct users to use the command-line `--help` flag for more information.

   For example:
   ```bash